Choosing which posts to include in the table

 Example 3: posts with tags “cool”, “awesome” and “good”:

-post_type option determines which post type (or types) will be displayed in the table.
-The default is
+The post type option determines which post type (or types) will be displayed in the table.

 post_type="page".
 For attachments you can use